Overtime Lawsuit Against The Lincoln Electric Company

 How do I join the case?

-To bring claims under the Fair Labor Standards Act (“FLSA”) for back wages and an equal amount of liquidated damages in this action, you must affirmatively join the case by filling out a Consent to Sue form and returning it to The Spitz Law Firm to be filed with the Court.
+To bring claims under the Fair Labor Standards Act (“FLSA”) for back wages and an equal amount of liquidated damages in this action, you must affirmatively join the case by filling out a Consent to Sue form and returning it to Spitz, The Employee’s Law Firm to be filed with the Court.
 A copy of the form is available HERE, and you may email a copy to [email protected] or fax it to 216-291-5744 after scanning it or photographing it.
-Piece Rate employees and Operators who want the best chance of recovering back wages should fill out the Consent to Sue form and return it to The Spitz Law Firm to be filed with the Court.
+Piece Rate employees and Operators who want the best chance of recovering back wages should fill out the Consent to Sue form and return it to Spitz, The Employee’s Law Firm to be filed with the Court.
 You need the free Acrobat Reader installed to view the form.

 Do I have to pay to join the case?